abuseofnotation/category-theory-illustrated/_chapters/05_logic.md

 It might help you to remember that in classical logic $p → q$ ($p$ implies $q$) is true when $\neg p ∨ q$ (either $p$ is false or $q$ is true.)

-The *if and only if* operation
+### The If and only if operation
----

-Now, let's review the operation that indicates that two propositions are equivalent (or, when one proposition is *a necessary and sufficient condition* for the other (which implies that the reverse is also true.))
+Now, let's review the operation that indicates that two propositions are equivalent (or, when one proposition is *a necessary and sufficient condition* for the other (which by itself implies that the reverse is also true.))
 This operation yields true when the propositions have the same value.

 | p |	q | p ↔ q |
 |---| --- | ---   |